leonkloker/acquisolar/README.md

 Jürgen:
 * Accomplished in Sprint 2:
-My primary responsibility is to explore how to build a file-classification and summary process that is >98% accurate.
-Therefore, I:
+Primary responsibility is to explore how to build a file-classification and summary process.
-- Developed a workflow to read and process pdf (status: functional and effective)
-- tokenize them (status: functional, but not optimized)
-- prompt GPT to classify them (status: currently using few-shot prompting)
+_Developed a workflow to read and process pdf (status: functional and effective) _tokenize them (status: functional, but not optimized) _prompt GPT to classify them (status: currently using few-shot prompting)

 This included data anotation in reports to create rules and heuristics for GPT to use to classify.

 * Plan for Sprint 3:
+Optimize the file-classification and summary until >95% accurate:
-1. Implementing the new version of few-shot prompting into the architecture
-2. Finding and generating more data that we can use to 1) create few-shot examples 2) create a hold-out dataset to measure our accuracy
+_Implementing the new version of few-shot prompting into the architecture _Finding and generating more data that we can use to 1) create few-shot examples 2) create a hold-out dataset to measure our accuracy
-3. Experimenting with LDA and LangChain to improve our summary
+_Experimenting with LDA and LangChain to improve the summary